hanabi/hanabi.github.io/README.md

 * *Reverse Finesses* take precedence over *Bluffs*.
 This means that you cannot use cards to *Bluff* that have "matching" cards in the *Finesse Position* of other players, since the player you want to *Bluff* will sit and give a chance for the matching cards to play first.
 * However, in some rare situations, when initiating a *Reverse Finesse*, you have a free choice between a color clue and a rank clue, meaning that both rank and color will ONLY touch the one target card.
 * By convention, if you use rank instead of color, you communicate that you really want a *Bluff* to happen, and that they should NOT wait for other matching cards to play first.
 This is called a *Rank Choice Bluff*.
-* After communicating that you want a *Rank Choice Bluff* to happen, the next person will blind play their *Finesse Position* card.
+* After communicating that you want a *Rank Choice Bluff* to happen, the next person will blind-play their *Finesse Position* card.
 But if that card matches the clued card, then it was actually a *Rank Choice Finesse* instead of a *Rank Choice Bluff*.
 A *Rank Choice Finesse* may be preferable to a (more ordinary) *Ambiguous Finesse*, which will resolve more slowly.
 * Examples:
   * Game #8129, turn 4 (cluing Hyakinthus' yellow 3)

 ### The Surreptitious Self-Finesse

-* *Clandestine Finesses* are when a color or rank clue "matches" the card from a blind play, but the clue receiver must wait for ADDITIONAL matching playable cards to blind play.
-Another way of saying this is that *Clandestine Finesses* have a *Misplay Component*; if the blind player does not continue to blind play cards, then the clue receiver will go on to misplay the "matching" card.
+* *Clandestine Finesses* are when a color or rank clue "matches" the card from a blind-play, but the clue receiver must wait for ADDITIONAL matching playable cards to blind-play.
+Another way of saying this is that *Clandestine Finesses* have a *Misplay Component*; if the blind-player does not continue to blind-play cards, then the clue receiver will go on to misplay the "matching" card.
-* A similar situation can also happen when a rank clue "matches" the card from a blind play, but the clue receiver sees NON-MATCHING rank cards in the blind player's hand that are currently playable.
+* A similar situation can also happen when a rank clue "matches" the card from a blind-play, but the clue receiver sees NON-MATCHING rank cards in the blind-player's hand that are currently playable.
-* If the clue receiver waits for these non-matching cards to blind play, and they DO blind play, then it means that the original clue had a *Self-Finesse* component to it.
+* If the clue receiver waits for these non-matching cards to blind-play, and they DO blind-play, then it means that the original clue had a *Self-Finesse* component to it.
 This is called a *Surreptitious Self-Finesse* in order to disambiguate it from a more ordinary *Clandestine Finesse*.
 * *Surreptitious Self-Finesses* have a *Misplay Component* in almost the exact same way that *Clandestine Finesses* do, but they just involve non-matching rank cards.
-* Generally speaking, this means that when a RANK clue initiates a *Finesse*, the clue receiver must always allow for the possibility that subsequent non-matching rank cards in the blind player's hand (that are of a LOWER rank than the clue) can possibly be caught up in the *Finesse*.
+* Generally speaking, this means that when a RANK clue initiates a *Finesse*, the clue receiver must always allow for the possibility that subsequent non-matching rank cards in the blind-player's hand (that are of a LOWER rank than the clue) can possibly be caught up in the *Finesse*.
 * For example, in a 3-player game:
   * Red 1 is played on the stacks.
   * Alice clues number 3 to Cathy, which touches one 3.
-  * Bob blind plays red 2.
+  * Bob blind-plays red 2.
   * Cathy knows that red 2 "matches" number 3, so by convention she should probably have red 3.
-  * However, Cathy also sees that before Bob blind played the red 2, he had a blue 1 in the slot right after it.
+  * However, Cathy also sees that before Bob blind-played the red 2, he had a blue 1 in the slot right after it.
   * Thus, it is possible for Cathy's 3 to actually be blue 3.
-If it is, Bob will blind play the blue 1 and Cathy will know that she has blue 2 on her *Finesse Position*.
+If it is, Bob will blind-play the blue 1 and Cathy will know that she has blue 2 on her *Finesse Position*.
   * So, Cathy discards (instead of potentially playing the red 3 on this turn) to allow for the possibility of a *Surreptitious Self-Finesse*.

 ### The Continuation Clue (Touching Both Inside and Outside a Layer)

-* Sometimes, a person who is blind playing cards into a *Layered Finesse* receives another clue that touches cards BOTH inside the layer and outside the layer.
+* Sometimes, a person who is blind-playing cards into a *Layered Finesse* receives another clue that touches cards BOTH inside the layer and outside the layer.
-* By default, the player should assume that it is another normal *Play Clue* or *Save Clue* on a card outside of the layer, and CONTINUE to blind play cards.
+* By default, the player should assume that it is another normal *Play Clue* or *Save Clue* on a card outside of the layer, and CONTINUE to blind-play cards.
 This follows from *Information Lock Principle*. *Play Clues* given in this manner are called *Continuation Clues*.
 * Because *Continuation Clues* are the default interpretation, it can be difficult to give a *Fix Clue*, since a *Fix Clue* must ONLY touch cards inside of the layer.

 ### The Just-In-Time Fix Clue (To Fix a Layered Finesse with a Lie Component) (JIT / J.I.T.)